MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-best-practices-automatic-diagnostic-log-collection.md

 After a critical alert occurs and persists for around 30 minutes, the service collects and uploads appropriate logs.
 This log collection size is around 2 GB on average.
 Alert monitoring, log collection, and upload are transparent to the user.

 In a healthy system, logs will not be collected at all.
-In a worst case, automatic log collection can run at most ten times in a day.
-On average in an unhealthy system, it may run two or three times in a day, but typicaly just once.
+In an unhealthy system, log collection may run two or three times in a day, but typically just once.
+At most, it could potentially run up to ten times in a day in a worst-case scenario.

 ## Managing costs